Artificial Intelligence Surveillance: Add AI to Cameras

 Organizations process video across jurisdictions with varying privacy regulations.
 On-premises edge processing keeps original footage local while forwarding only event metadata and relevant clips to central monitoring locations.
 This architecture addresses compliance obligations while maintaining analytical capabilities.

-Organizations can demonstrate to regulators that raw video never leaves the facility perimeter, even while benefiting from advanced behavioral analysis.
+Organizations can adopt architectures that keep raw video within the facility perimeter while still using advanced behavioral analysis.

 Performance Optimization